-- 50% Lab Spreadsheets - 20% Homework - 15% Test on spreadsheet, errors and measurements - 15% Test on the oscilloscope and electrical circuits
+- 50% Lab Spreadsheets - 20% Homework: do the homework!!! - 15% Test on spreadsheet, errors and measurements - 15% Test on the oscilloscope and electrical circuits final grade.
+No credit will be given for late homework unless you are seriously ill and provide a written note from your physician.